Recycling

 using paper and turn into a "paperless society."
 Not

-of that!
-Thirty years later, the bad news is that we're producing
+much chance of that!
+Over four decades later, the bad news is that we're producing

 more paper than ever before.
 But the good news is that we're